rysdyk/rysdyk.github.io/about.md

 title: About
 permalink: /about/
 ---
-I am a [boring web developer](http://adamsilver.io/articles/the-boring-front-end-developer/).
-When not tinkering on the computer, I like being active and outside.
+I am a web developer: Ruby, JS, SQL.
+When not tinkering on the computer, I try to stay active and get outside.

 Originally from Michigan.
 Now in Nashville.